Keyfactor/ansible-ejbca-signserver-playbooks/ansible_ejbca_signsrv/README.md

 1. Using a Alma or Rocky 8 VM to install onto, installing python3 from yum makes /usr/bin/python3 available, while Ansible by default looks for /usr/bin/python.

-The following has been set in the `group_vars/all.yml` that will be used for running plays, e.g. deployCa.yml or deployRa.yml, deployCeSS.yml
+The following can been set in the `group_vars/all.yml` that will be used for running plays, e.g. deployCa.yml or deployRa.yml, deployCeSS.yml

 ```yaml
     ansible_python_interpreter: /usr/bin/python3